Badisi/wdio-harness/README.md

 __Methods__

-- `createHarnessEnvironment(documentRoot)` - gets a HarnessLoader instance for the given HTML element
+- `createHarnessEnvironment(rootElement)` - gets a HarnessLoader instance from a given element (defaults to body)
+- `getHarness(harnessType, element)` - searches for an harness instance from a given ComponentHarness class and element
-- `getHarness(query)` - searches for an instance of the given ComponentHarness class or HarnessPredicate
+- `getHarness(query)` - searches for an harness instance from a given HarnessPredicate
 - `getAllHarnesses(query)` - acts like getHarness, but returns an array of harness instances
 - `waitForAngular()` - waits for Angular to finish bootstrapping